 Now, you may or may not know that when it comes to introducing cats to babies, having a safe space is very im-paw-tant!
 Setting up a room in your house for your cat to retreat to in times of anxiety gives your kitty a sense of security.
 When a nosy kiddo comes lurking, this is a welcomed relief!

 Having a dedicated room can also help solve your problem of litter box snacking.
-Baby proofing the litter box can be as easy as this!
+Baby proofing the litter box can be as easy as creating a diy litter box enclosure!

 3. Cover the litter box